How to prepare your home for a puppy

 This article was written for the United Kingdom market and the advice provided may not be accurate for those in the United States.

-You’re about to get a puppy – you’re probably excited and anxious in equal measure.
+You’re about to get a puppy; you’re probably excited and anxious in equal measure.

 You can help settle those new-owner nerves by making sure you’re as thoroughly prepared as possible before you bring home your new puppy for the first time.

-Step one: Remove dangerous items
+Remove dangerous items

-It’s like having a toddler - everything will be new, exciting and very chewable, so make your home a safe space for them.
+It’s like having a toddler.
+Everything will be new, exciting, and very chewable, so make your home a safe space for them.

 With that in mind, go room to room and tidy away toxic cleaning products and dangerous items like smaller toys and sharp items.
 We recommend buying only non-toxic cleaning products from now on as well.

-Check your plants too.
+Check your plants, too.
 Some plants, including a selection of garden flowers, can be poisonous to puppies and cause upset tummies or worse.

 Even things like a pack of chewing gum in a bag on the floor could be a danger for your puppy, so keep the floors clear wherever your puppy will be.

-Step two: Create a safe space for puppy
+Create a safe space for puppy

-Having a crate, puppy pen or gated off area for your puppy will let you focus on training and getting to know them while keeping them – and your shoes, furniture and other possessions – safe.
+Having a crate, puppy pen, or gated-off area for your puppy will let you focus on training and getting to know them while keeping them and your shoes, furniture, and other possessions safe.

-“Make a safe space you can puppy proof (e.g. separate a room off with a child gate, or use a pen), where your puppy can't do anything wrong, so you can focus on having positive interactions with them rather than telling them off all the time,” says Adam S, super pet parent to a two-year-old Cocker Spaniel.
+“Make a safe space you can puppy proof (e.g., separate a room off with a child gate, or use a pen), where your puppy can't do anything wrong, so you can focus on having positive interactions with them rather than telling them off all the time,” says Adam S, super pet parent to a two-year-old Cocker Spaniel.

-Step three: Shop for your puppy
+Shop for your puppy before they arrive

-Before your puppy gets through your door, you need to get all those little puppy purchases done, so you can spend your time with your newest family member.
+Before your puppy gets through your door, you need to get all those little puppy purchases done so you can spend your time with your newest family member.

 Here are some of our top priorities to buy before you get your pup:

-• Dog crate – When introduced alongside crate training, a dog crate provides a safe space for your pet at night, and also helps you transport them.
+• Dog crate: When introduced alongside crate training, a dog crate provides a safe space for your pet at night and also helps you transport them.

-• Stairgate/fencing – Gates around the house will help create restricted zones to help your puppy settle, and having fencing in the garden will allow them to explore any outdoor space you have freely.
+• Stairgate/fencing: Gates around the house will help create restricted zones to help your puppy settle, and having fencing in the garden will allow them to explore any outdoor space you have freely.

-• Toothbrush and toothpaste – It’s very important to keep your dogs dental health as good as you possibly can - read our articles on the best dental products and why you should clean your dog’s teeth.
+• Toothbrush and toothpaste: It’s very important to keep your dog's dental health as good as you possibly can.
+Read our articles on the best dental products and why you should clean your dog’s teeth.

-• Puppy insurance – aim to take out a policy on the day you get your puppy so you're covered as soon as possible.
+• Puppy insurance: aim to take out a policy on the day you get your puppy so you're covered as soon as possible.

 For a complete list of what to buy for your puppy, check out our puppy shopping list for more ideas.

 Remember to take a blanket that’s been in your home when you go and visit your pup for the last time before bringing them home.
-The familiar smell will help them settle more quickly with you in their new home.
+The familiar smell will help them settle in more quickly with you in their new home.

-Overall, the most important thing is to make your home a safe space to help them settle, as they grow with you they will get used to their surroundings and what's right and wrong.
-Make those first few days easy for yourself too – so you can focus on the really fun stuff.
+Overall, the most important thing is to make your home a safe space to help them settle.
+As they grow with you, they will get used to their surroundings and what's right and wrong.
+Make those first few days easy for yourself too, so you can focus on the really fun stuff.

 Oliver Smith